18 Tips to Use to Reduce Employee Turnover

 - Involve employees in decisions that affect their jobs and the overall direction of the company whenever possible.
 Involve them in the discussion about company vision, mission, values, and goals.
 This strategic framework will never live for them or become owned by them if they merely read it in email or hanging on the wall.

 - Base the upside of bonus potential on the success of both the employee and the company and make it limitless within company parameters.
-(As an example, pay 10% of corporate profits to employees.)
+(As an example, pay 10 percent of corporate profits to employees.)

 - Recognize and celebrate success.
 Mark their passage as important goals are achieved.
 Bring in pizza or breakfast to celebrate reaching milestones and turn the occasion into a brief ceremony while you celebrate success.